Kunull/Blog/blog/2024-03-19-icca-review.md

 I must preface that I am not an absolute beginner when it comes to Cloud technology, having some experience due to college.

 The course material and exam voucher cost $99 USD.
-I got both with the Fundamental's Annual plan
+I got both with the Fundamental's Annual plan.

 ## Course material